While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 The Archaeological Museum in Olympia is one of the most important museums in Greece, reorganized in 2004.
 I was delighted to see the rich collection of stunning statues and items found during the excavations!

 The museum includes twelve galleries set out in chronological order.
-The collections introduce the history of the great Pan-Hellenic sanctuary from the Late Neolithic to Mycenean times, Early Bronze Age, then Archaic, Classical and Hellenistic periods.
+The collections introduce the history of the great Pan-Hellenic sanctuary from the Late Neolithic to Mycenean times, Early Bronze Age, and then Archaic, Classical and Hellenistic periods.

 There are many items of bronze, metal, pottery, various figurines, votive offerings, bronze cauldrons and tripods,

-Then, there are helmets, shields, weapons.
+Then, there are helmets, shields, and weapons.